vpachava/DE/README.md

 # DE
-related to all Data Engineering porjects
+related to all Data Engineering projects